jeancochrane/learning/2017_reading.md

 - Sheila Heti and Misha Glouberman, "The Chairs Are Where the People Go" (2011)
 - William Cronon, "Nature's Metropolis: Chicago and the Great West" (1992)
 - Eliezer Yudkowsy, "Inadequate Equilibria" (2017)
+- Fred Turner, "From Counterculture to Cyberculture: Stewart Brand, the Whole Earth Network, and the Rise of Digital Utopianism" (2006)
+- Ingrid Burrington, "Networks of New York: An Illustrated Field Guide to Urban Internet Infrastructure" (2016)

 #### Fiction